This post may contain affiliate links. Read our disclosure policy here.

 Holiday Gingerbread Cake

-The secrets?
-Butter, molasses, and hot water help make it soft, and unlike some gingerbread recipes, this cake gets just enough spice so both adults and kids can enjoy the warm flavors of ground ginger, cinnamon, and cloves.
+This cake makes a show-stopping dessert topped with butter, molasses, and hot water to help make it soft.
+Unlike some gingerbread recipes, this cake gets just enough spice so both adults and kids can enjoy its warm flavors, just like my Chewy Ginger Molasses Cookies!

 - baking soda & baking powder: the leavening agents that give this cake a lighter texture.